 In October, Washington usually receives around the same amount of rain as Columbia.
 Washington gets 2.9 inches (73 mm) of rain, while Columbia receives 3 inches (75 mm) of rain each month for the autumn.

 The winter brings many poeple to Washington as well as Columbia.
 The museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine are the main draw to Washington this time of year.

 It's quite cold in Washington in the winter.
 Washington is much colder than Columbia in the winter.
-The temperature in Washington is usually 35°F (1°C) in January, and Columbia stays around 45°F (7°C).
+The daily temperature in Washington averages around 35°F (1°C) in January, and Columbia fluctuates around 45°F (7°C).